A rotating background

 What happens with the other canvas is quite interesting though - It uses the StarBurst code (which is bundled as part of RGraph) to create the rotating StarBurst effect that you can see.
 Because this is drawn on a separate canvas tag there are no issues generated for tooltips (if the StarBurst was drawn on the same canvas as the chart the constant redrawing would cause issues).

-Because the StarBurst code is in use as the rotating background, the
+Because the StarBurst code is used as the rotating background, the

-function is quite large (in order to correctly change the StarBurst so that it looks correct).
+function is quite large (to correctly change the StarBurst so that it looks correct).

 This is why the code is expanded and not all on one line like in the other examples.
 Most of the